WISPedia -- the WISPs Encyclopedia: Spin-1

 \subsubsection{Dark Photon EFT \none}

 \purpose{Generic extension of the \ac{SM} to exploit the ``vectorial portal" to a dark sector.} \modelling{The dark photon is coupled to the \ac{SM} via a mixing with the kinetic terms of the gauge fields; a mass term is typically introduced by hand.} \paper{It is difficult to point to a few papers that define the field.
-Some of them can be found in Refs.~\cite{Fayet:1980rr,Okun:1982xi,Georgi:1983sy,Holdom:1985ag}.} \useful{For an overview of the topic, see e.g.\ Ref.~\cite{Fabbrichesi:2020wbt}.} \bounds{A collection of existing constraints is given in Ref.~\cite{AxionLimits}; the most recent ALPS-II limits are in Ref.~\cite{ALPSII:2025eri}.} \comments{In some parts of the parameter space, the bounds on the model can be made significantly stronger when a full \ac{UV} model is considered.
+Some of them can be found in Refs.~\cite{Fayet:1980rr,Okun:1982xi,Georgi:1983sy,Holdom:1985ag}.} \useful{For an overview of the topic, see e.g.\ Refs.~\cite{Fabbrichesi:2020wbt,Caputo:2021eaa,Caputo:2026pdw}.} \bounds{A collection of existing constraints is given in Ref.~\cite{AxionLimits}; superradiance constraints are in Ref.~\cite{Unal:2020jiy}; the most recent ALPS-II limits are in Ref.~\cite{ALPSII:2025eri}.
+One can use the available DarkCast public code to extract bounds from terrestrial experimental searches, including vector and axial couplings, see Refs.~\cite{Ilten:2018crw,Baruch:2022esd}.} \comments{In some parts of the parameter space, the bounds on the model can be made significantly stronger when a full \ac{UV} model is considered.
 The model can accommodate \ac{DM} abundance.
 The original misalignment mechanism was discussed in Ref.~\cite{Nelson:2011sf}, but it was later pointed out that the initial misalignment amplitude is diluted during inflation~\cite{Arias:2012az}.
 To alleviate this issue, non-minimal couplings have been introduced, although such extensions typically lead to a ghost instability.
 This instability can be resolved either by introducing an inflaton-dependent kinetic function together with a curvaton~\cite{Kitajima:2023fun}, or by embedding the $U(1)$ gauge symmetry into a larger $SU(N)$ gauge structure~\cite{Fujita:2023axo}. }